-Transition Between Narrows 2 Powerhouse and Narrows 1 Powerhouse
+6.3.2.9.2 Transition Between Narrows 2 Powerhouse and Narrows 1 Powerhouse

-Under the existing 1966 YCWA/PG&E power purchase contract, PG&E, in coordination with YCWA, schedules the amounts of water that will flow through the Narrows 1 and 2 powerhouses.
+PG&E, in coordination with YCWA, schedules the amounts of water that will flow through the Narrows 1 and 2 powerhouses.
 The flows can be adjusted remotely by YCWA through its SCADA system or by PG&E from its Wise Switching Center, or manually on-site.
 Dispatching decisions are based on a number of factors, which could potentially change on an hourly or daily basis.
-These include: minimum flow requirements; water demand; conditions in the California electricity market; capacity and condition of the Narrows 2 and Narrows 1 powerhouse turbines, generators and bypasses; transmission line conditions; and a desire to minimize Englebright Reservoir and Yuba River elevation fluctuations.
+These include: minimum flow requirements;14 water demand; conditions in the California electricity market; capacity and condition of the Narrows 2 and Narrows 1 powerhouse turbines, generators and bypasses; transmission line conditions; and a desire to minimize Englebright Reservoir and Yuba River elevation fluctuations.